RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

 </figure>

-To address the second issue of the rule, the Jaro-Winkler metric can be used in establishing of the verdict confidence of each matching rule.
+To address the second issue of the rule, the Jaro-Winkler score can be used in establishing of the verdict confidence of each matching rule.
+In this case, the rules deliver both a true/false verdict, and a confidence amount.
+The low confidence verdicts are considered less important than the high confidence ones.

 ```xml
 <match name="matchperson" left="sales" right="support" lcard="ZEROONE"